 Over the past few years, the needs of children have become even more complex.
-Never before, due to the growth of Primary School Kidsisolating technology, have children been in more need of respectful attention.
+Never before, due to the growth of isolating technology, have children been in more need of respectful attention.
 The Looking Glass Theory of Self is specific – for us to feel we are affirmed and responded to – we need unconditional, positive warmth which is shown particularly through eye- contact.
 When you walk into school and someone lights up in their eyes and greets you warmly, you feel you’ve arrived in a safe place of belonging.
 Poor mental health has much to do with not having, in your life, a safe place to go to be listened to and supported.
 “Nothing is too powerful if it can be spoken” Alan Sillitoe.
 In proactive, positive schools working to a whole school mental health policy, they ensure all children receive weekly circle-time sessions so they can engage in listening and supporting, building shared values, team building through character education and self-experience.
 For most classes, the friendship and support of their peers is the best healer for low self-esteem.

 However, in every class there are ‘children beyond’ – not beyond help but beyond the normal ability to engage and listen.
 They are often in a high state of chaos and confusion and have learnt they’d rather have negative attention than none.
 Sometimes therefore they sabotage the goodwill of the adult running circle-time and disrupt its potential.
 Many teachers therefore, feeling highly dispirited, soon find reasons not to continue with it!